google/rune/doc/rune4python.md

-# ᚣ Rune for Python Programmers
+# Rune for Python Programmers
 <!---
 _A faster, safer, and more productive systems programming language_